 - Improving athletic performance and recovery

 As you can see, the benefits of infrared light therapy are vast.
-There is extensive research on infrared light therapy, and there are over 40+ new studies published per month.
+There is extensive research on infrared light therapy.
 But that's not to forget about red light completely; red light, between 600-700 nm, also has it's place, and we commonly recommend red light to customers.

 - Improving blood flow and promoting circulation